Triangle Piercing FAQ Info by APP Certified Piercers in NYC

 • Use barrier protection if engaging in intimate activity before full healing.

 For many, it enhances stimulation due to its placement behind the clitoris, but experiences vary.
-As such this is not an outcome that we advertise or guarantee.
+As such, this is not an outcome that we advertise or guarantee.

 Most small-gauge implant–certified titanium or jewelry does not trigger metal detectors.